COFREND/ONDE-format/File format.md

   elements of the vector.
 For example, it is allowed to provide a vector of size 1 for the frequency, instead of specifying the same frequency for all elements.
-- For arrays (which are stored as HDF5 datasets), the tables give the dimensions of the array in row-major order (the last dimension corresponds to contiguous data in the file). /\* compressed arrays ? \*/
+- For arrays (which are stored as HDF5 datasets), the tables give the dimensions of the array in row-major order (the last dimension corresponds to contiguous data in the file).
+Compression of arrays through the native compression schemes of the HDF5 libary
+  (gzip3, Szip).

 ## Definition of frames